Rufaida-Kassem/Smart-Elevator/README.md

 # Smart-Elevator

 ***for running viola jones algorithm***:
-	open ViolaJones.ipnyb and run all cells
+	open detect/image.ipnyb and run all cells